-A stereo microscope WILD heerbrugg M5 equipped with a leica DFC 295 camera was used to examine the sample surfaces prior and post exposure.
+A stereo microscope WILD Heerbrugg M5 equipped with a Leica DFC 295 camera was used to examine the sample surfaces prior and post exposure.

 Scanning Electron Microscopy (SEM) imaging and energy dispersive X-ray spectroscopy (EDX) was performed with a Zeiss EVO LaB6 to analyse the bulk metal, the surface oxide and the morphology and composition of secondary phases.
 Imaging was performed with a secondary electron (SE) detector at 8 keV and 500 pA, and with a working distance of 6.5 mm.
-SEM-EDX analyses were performed at 20 keV and 15nA, with a working distance of 8.5 mm, using an Oxford Instruments (OI) windowed silicon drift detector (SDD) Ultim max 40.
+SEM-EDX analyses were performed at 20 keV and 15 nA, and with a working distance of 8.5 mm, using an Oxford Instruments (OI) windowed silicon drift detector (SDD) Ultim max 40.
 All analysis of chemical maps was performed with the raw counts and no attempt was made at chemical quantification.
 Further analyses were performed with a field emission gun (FEG) - SEM TESCAN Mira equipped with an OI SDD X-Max 80.

-A dual-beam focus ion beam (FIB) Helios 660 Nanolab was used to obtain site-specific cross sections in order to analyse the near surface region of the specimens exposed under reducing conditions.
-Each site-specific region was protected with a layer of Pt equal to $15 \times 1 \times 1 \ \mu m^3$ to avoid any interaction with the CuCrZr alloy surface and the Ga[±] beam during the FIB cross section preparation.
-SEM-EDX point "spot" analyses were performed to obtain qualitative data on the specimen exposed under reducing conditions and were performed with a live time of 60 s and a process time of 5 s with the specimen oriented perpendicular to the electron beam.
+A dual-beam focus ion beam (FIB) Helios 660 Nanolab was used to obtain site specific cross sections in order to analyse the near surface region of the specimens exposed under reducing conditions.
+SEM-EDX point "spot" analyses were performed to obtain qualitative data on the specimen exposed under reducing condition and were performed with a live time of 60 seconds and a process time of 5 seconds and the specimen oriented perpendicular to the electron beam.
 The data were then analysed with the software OI Aztec (ver.
 5.0) and plotted using Matplotlib (ver.
 3.6.0) [13].

-Exposure conditions
+2.4 Exposure conditions

 The focus of the exposure tests was to investigate the influence of temperature and ECP on FAC of CuCrZ tubes.
 Two different temperatures of the recirculating water in SHFL were chosen to represent the baseline options for the DEMO divertor system in different exposures: 150 °C to represent the bulk coolant conditions and 250 °C to capture the effect of local hot spots inside the cooling tubes.
 The ECP was chosen as either reducing or oxidising for the exposure tests.
 A reducing water chemistry, ECP at \approx -600 mV SHE, was achieved by adding H2 to the degassed feed water for SHFL.
-Oxidising conditions were achieved by injection of either H2O2 or O2.
-It is worth noting that H2O2 is a primary radiolysis product, and in fact H2O2 can easily decompose into H2O and
+Oxidising conditions were achieved by injection of either H_2O_2 or O_2 .
+It is worth noting that H_2O_2 is a primary radiolysis product, and in fact H_2O_2 can easily decompose into H_2O and $1/2 O_2$.

-O2.
 The decomposition is heterogeneously catalysed by metallic surfaces [14].